4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 Step 3: Reflect and Get Curious

-Conduct a case study of a conversation when you received pushback to learn what to do better the next time.
+Conduct a case study of a conversation when you received pushback to prepare for the next time.

-Writing, preferably by hand, helps slow down our thoughts, clarify them, and prevents us from ruminating by getting the encounter our of our systems.
+Doing this by writing by hand helps slow down our thoughts, clarify them, and decreases ruminating about the encounter by getting it our of our systems.

 In the case study, first write a brief summary of what happened.
 This is just the facts: sermon, text, person, day, objection(s), and emotions.